bavla/OpenAlex/OpenAlex2Pajek/README.md

 ## Temporal network of co-authorship between world countries

 We developed a function coAuthorship that creates a temporal network describing the co-authorship between world countries in selected time periods.
-It turned out that OpenAlex is using the current ISO 3166-1 alpha-2 (2024) two-letter country codes to represent countries, dependent territories, and special areas of geographical interest.
+It turned out that OpenAlex is using the current [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) two-letter country codes to represent countries, dependent territories, and special areas of geographical interest.
 It doesn’t consider ex-countries such as SU (Soviet Union) or YU (Yugoslavia) – such allocations are transformed into the corresponding current countries.
 Another problem in creating the co-authorship network between world countries is that the above query returns information about up to 200 most collaborative countries.
 The problem is resolved by considering the symmetry of the co-authorship data.

 ```
 ```